Rizzuto crime family: Power vacuum after Vito's arrest

 On May 8, 2013, 57-year old Juan "Joe Bravo" Fernandez and his associate 36-year old Fernando Pimentel, considered neutral in the Rizzuto war, were both found murdered in a garbage dump in Casteldaccia, Palermo, his body was burnt and riddled with over 30 bullets.
-His associate allegedly arrived in Sicily in March.
 Law enforcement considered the hit to be ordered by Vito Rizzuto.
 Bravo was deported from Canada to Sicily in 2012.
-Giuseppe Carbone, Pietro and Salvatore Scaduto were convicted for the April 9th murder.
-Carbone led the police to the whereabouts in May, he became a cooperating witness and was sentenced to 16 years in prison.

 On July 8, 2013, 46-year old Giuseppe De Vito, ally of Desjardins, was fatally poisoned in his cell at Donnacona federal penitentiary.
 De Vito was targeted by law enforcement in 2006 as part of "Operation Coliseum".
 He was serving a 15-year prison sentence for conspiracy to import cocaine and gangsterism charges following his conviction in 2010.
 His murder is believed to be orchestrated by Vito Rizzuto.
 On July 12, 2013, 41-year old Salvatore Calautti was shot in the head and killed while driving in Vaughan, Ontario.
 His associate, 35-year old Jimmy Tusek, was shot in the chest and stomach.
 The killing of Calautti is believed to be revenge for the murder of Vito Rizzuto associate Gaetano Panepinto in October 2000 and Nicolo Rizzuto, Sr. in November 2010.
 It is noted he also had ties to the 'Ndrangheta organisation in Canada.

 On November 10, 2013, 67-year old Moreno "The Turkey" Gallo, a once-influential member of the crime family, was killed by a gunman inside an Italian restaurant in the Mexican city of Acapulco.
 He had lived in Canada throughout the 1950s but was deported in January 2013 after the Canadian government formally accused him of murder and organized crime charges.
 The murder of Gallo is believed to have marked the three-year anniversary of the murder of Nicolo Rizzuto, Sr. on November 10, 2010.
 It is suspected Gallo was killed as a consequence of aligning with Desjardins and attempting to overthrow the Rizzuto family around 2009–2010.